-1942, the First Marine Division landed on the beaches of Guadalcanal in the Solomon Islands, setting the stage for one of the most pivotal and contested pieces of real estate in the history of the world.
+In the Bataan death march in 1942 following the fall of Manila, "the exact figures are unknown, but it is believed thousands of troops died because of the brutality of their captors, who starved and beat the marchers, and bayoneted those too weak to walk."
+On August 7, 1942, the First Marine Division landed on the beaches of Guadalcanal in the Solomon Islands, setting the stage for one of the most pivotal and contested pieces of real estate in the history of the world.
 The 25th Infantry Division later joined forces with the Marines.
 Jungle disease was deadly in the malaria infested swamps, as the combatants fought hand to hand with bayonets.
 Hostilities ended February 9, 1943 as the Japanese abandoned the island.
 "Allied losses numbered around 7,100 men, 29 ships, and 615 aircraft."

-The New Guinea campaign from 1943-1944 saw 12,000 American casualties, less than the 17,107 suffered by the Australians.
-In the bloody 4 day invasion of Tarawa, "American losses were a costly 978 killed and 2,188 wounded."
-In the 3 month Gilbert and Marshall's campaign in which U.S. Marines were supported by naval forces, American dead or missing totaled 3,300 with 4,830 wounded.
-In the Mariana and Peleliu campaign in mid-1944, U.S. forces executed landings on Saipan, Guam, and Tinian.
-U.S. killed in action totaled 9,500.66 "More than 15,000 Americans were killed or wounded" retaking Levte in October, 1944, fulfilling General MacArthur's pledge "I Shall Return."
-In the battle to retake Luzon and liberate Manila in January, 1945, "MacArthur's Sixth Army suffered 38,000 individuals killed or wounded."
-In the 5 week battle of the tiny atoll of Iwo Jima ending on March 26, 1945 "as many as 7,000 Americans were dead and 24,000 wounded...almost 6,000 of those killed were U.S. Marines."
-Following Iwo Jima, U.S. forces attacked Okinawa, 350 miles from the Japanese homeland.
-"U.S. Marines and Army troops fought a bloody battle of attrition against an enemy concealed in intricate underground defense systems...When the island was finally secured, more than 12,000 U.S. soldiers and Navy personnel were dead or missing and more than 36,000 were wounded."
+The New Guinea campaign from 1943-1944 saw 12,000 American casualties, less than the 17,107 suffered by the Australians.63 In the bloody 4 day invasion of Tarawa, "American losses were a costly 978 killed and 2,188 wounded."64 In the 3 month Gilbert and Marshall's campaign in which U.S. Marines were supported by naval forces, American dead or missing totaled 3,300 with 4,830 wounded.
+65 In the Mariana and Peleliu campaign in mid-1944, U.S. forces executed landings on Saipan, Guam, and Tinian.
+U.S. killed in action totaled 9,500.66 "More than 15,000 Americans were killed or wounded" retaking Leyte in October, 1944, fulfilling General MacArthur's pledge "I Shall Return."
+In the battle to retake Luzon and liberate Manila in January, 1945, "MacArthur's Sixth Army suffered 38,000 individuals killed or wounded."68 In the 5 week battle of the tiny atoll of Iwo Jima ending on March 26, 1945 "as many as 7,000 Americans were dead and 24,000 wounded...almost 6,000 of those killed were U.S. Marines."69 Following Iwo Jima, U.S. forces attacked Okinawa, 350 miles from the Japanese homeland.
+"U.S. Marines and Army troops fought a bloody battle of attrition against an enemy concealed in intricate underground defense systems...When the island was finally secured, more than 12,000 U.S. soldiers and Navy personnel were dead or missing and more than 36,000 were wounded."70